 ples," and want an "adequate" (?) representation of labor.
-We are afraid that it will not have enough power to move against Russia, and hence we "demand legislative and administrative, as well as judicial functions."
+We are afraid that it will not have enough power to move against Russia, and hence we "demand-legislative and administrative, as well as judicial functions."
 We demand an international regulation of the hours of labor, thus giving the League an added pretext for interfering in labor disputes.
 We believe that under Capitalism peace and disarmament are possible, Marx and Engels to the contrary notwithstanding.
-We worry about a uniform monetary system (and, to phrace it inelegantly, we feel sure that that will "put the proletariat ten ahead").
+We worry about a uniform monetary system (and, to phrace it in-elegantly, we feel sure that that will "put the proletariat ten ahead").
 We even discuss colonization and foreign investment, telling the League how to manage these two pesky matters, and then exhort the working classes of all nations to perceive "the necessity of seeking continually and aggressively (as in the present platform) to secure control of their respective governments to the end."
 To what end?
-Why to the end that "these policies (the League, disarmament, the universal monetary system, etc.) be officially adopted by all the nations concerned.'
-Heaven forbid that they should "secure control of the people to the necessity of such control."
-But class consciousness?
-Why that's all concentrated in the last sentence, which rhetoricians assure us is the most effective and emphatic place in a whole platform or essay.
-Here it is-note the class lines-
+Why to the end that "these policies (the League, disarmament, the universal monetary system, etc.) be officially adopted by all the nations concerned.
+Heaven forbid that they should "secure control of their respective governments" for any other purposes!

-(and of course that's all we are aiming to avoid).
+The Platform speaks of the "historic mission" of the Socialist Party of the United States to "prepare the workers of America to take part in the new fraternity of labor."
+And I trust I will be pardoned for once more dragging in the antiquated (and of course that's all we are aiming to avoid).
 But what complete transformation?
 Ah, here it is -next to the last sentence.'
 "The main struggle of the masses is to secure control of these basic institutions (which?) and this requires an education of the people to the necessity of such control."